tidymodels/tidymodels.org-legacy/content/learn/statistics/infer/index.markdown

 {infer} also provides functionality to use theoretical methods for `"Chisq"`, `"F"`, `"t"` and `"z"` distributions.

 Generally, to find a null distribution using theory-based methods, use the same code that you would use to find the observed statistic elsewhere, replacing calls to `calculate()` with `assume()`.
-For example, to calculate the observed `\(t\)` statistic (a standardized mean):
+For example, to calculate the observed `"t"` statistic (a standardized mean):

 ```r